ArrigoCoen/How-to-use-wolframscript/README.md

 ## Coping the file to the destination on the cluster

+Since we are assuming that the files will be run on a cluster, we will use the Terminal to copy the files.
+First, we present how to copy a file using the Terminal, and second we explain how to use R to manipulate the Terminal to copy a file.
+This two options could be sound to much trouble to something that is as easy as a `ctl+c, ctl+v` but since we are assuming the use of a remote cluster, both options could be helpful.

-We use the terminal to run the command `scp`.
+### Using the Terminal to copy the file
+Now, we need to copy the files in folder of the cluster that we will use.
+Here, we will copy them using R to manipulate the Terminal.
+To this end we the Terminal command `scp`.
 This command uses the structure `scp File_to_copy.wls Destinatian_to_copy`for instance, we could use the variables:
 * File_to_copy = "Solving_equation_with_WS"
 * Destinatian_to_copy = "My_destination_on_the_cluster"